tigerros-SE/TiCommons/README.md

 ﻿# TiCommons
-A shared project with utility classes, designed to work independently.
+A shared project with utility classes, designed to be self-contained.

 ### NOTE:
 A separate documentation file for shared projects is... troublesome.